 Tampa Mediation Attorney

-All four attorneys in the firm are mediators, and all of us understand and appreciate the value of the cost-saving approach to dispute resolution.
+One of our founders, attorney Stann W. Givens, is a Certified Family Law Mediator and has decades of experience as a family law attorney.
 More than fifty percent of the cases that come through the office are successfully mediated, in whole or in part, bringing our clients financial and emotional relief from the torment of divorce litigation.

-Contact a Tampa mediation lawyer at Givens Law Group today at (813) 328-6159 to discuss your divorce.
+Contact a Tampa divorce mediation lawyer at Givens Law Group today at (813) 328-6159 to understand your options.

 What is Divorce Mediation?